SalvadorCisneros/SalvadorCisneros/README.md

-# ¡Hola, soy Salvador Cisneros! 👋👨🏽‍💻
+# Hi, I'm Salvador Cisneros! 👋👨🏽‍💻

-Soy un desarrollador de software en proceso.
-Actaulmente me encuentro en 6to semestre en ingenieria en Tecnolocias Computacionales en el Tecnologico de Monterrey.
-Me apasiona crear soluciones tecnológicas creativas y efectivas que ayuden a resolver problemas del mundo real.
-Me encanta trabajar en equipo y estoy siempre en busca de nuevos desafíos que me permitan seguir creciendo como profesional.
+I am a software developer in progress.
+Currently, I am in my 6th semester of Computer Technologies Engineering at Tecnologico de Monterrey.
+I am passionate about creating creative and effective technological solutions that help solve real-world problems.
+I love working in a team and I am always looking for new challenges that allow me to continue growing as a professional.

-## Habilidades 👓
+## Skills 👓

-- Conocimiento Intermedio Alto de Git
+- Intermediate to Advanced knowledge of Git
-- Dominio de Lenguajes: Python, C++,
+- Proficiency in programming languages: Python, C++,
-- Conocimiento Intermedio Alto: Java, Java Script
+- Intermediate to Advanced knowledge of: Java, JavaScript
-- Conocimiento Intermedio Alto: Express, Flask
+- Intermediate to Advanced knowledge of: Express, Flask
-- Dominio en React
+- Proficiency in React
-- Dominio de Microsoft Office y Project
+- Proficiency in Microsoft Office and Project
-- Conocimiento Intermedio Alto: MySQL, PostgreSQL
+- Intermediate to Advanced knowledge of: MySQL, PostgreSQL
-- Conocimientos técnicos y mecánicos
+- Technical and mechanical knowledge
-- Organización y gestión de equipos
+- Team organization and management
-- Gestión de proyectos
+- Project management
-- Solución creativa de problemas
+- Creative problem-solving
-- Altas dotes de comunicación
+- Strong communication skills
-- Liderazgo
+- Leadership
-- Diagnóstico y resolución de fallas
+- Diagnosis and troubleshooting
-- Activo y Entusiasta
+- Active and Enthusiastic

-## Proyectos destacados ❕
+## Featured Projects ❕

-- Aplicacion Web Ternium.
-Gestion de Empleados
+- Ternium Web Application.
+Employee Management
-- Aplicacion Movil PRODAN.
-Gestion de Animales
+- PRODAN Mobile Application.
+Animal Management
-- Aplicacion Web con Unity IEMAP.
-Aprendizaje de tecnologias para Adultos mayoyes
+- Unity IEMAP Web Application.
+Learning Technologies for Older Adults

-## PUEDES CONTACTARME POR AQUI  ⬇
+## YOU CAN REACH ME HERE ⬇

 - alejandrocisa@hotmail.com
 - https://www.linkedin.com/in/salvador-cisneros-1b1483234/